tylerprehl/top-memory-card/README.md

 - implement card click handling
 - implement score tracking
 - classic Pokemon font could be really cool
-- in a 5-5-2, figure out how to get the last 2 cards to center

 ### Main Takeaways
 - TBD